designstem/projects/algorithms/index.md

 -

-Too much control may not always be a good thing &mdash; sometimes you get more interesting and unexpected results if you just let things happen.
+Too much control may not always be a good thing &mdash; sometimes, you get more exciting and unexpected results if you just let things happen.
 Let's allow the computer to generate **random** patterns &mdash; all you have to do is to ***press the button***.

 -